zpoint/Go-Internals/runtime/memory_management/memory_management.md

 `tiny` points to a 16 bytes block allocated from a specifc span in `alloc`

- The 3 bytes `smallStruct` is rounded up to 4 byte for alignment, and the first 4 bytes in `tiny` is use for the current `smallStruct`
+ The 3 bytes `smallStruct` is rounded up to 4 byte for alignment, so the first 4 bytes in `tiny` is use for the current `smallStruct`

 ![mcache_1](./mcache_1.png)

-After the second `f()`, the `5 - 7` bytes is allocated for the new  `smallStruct`, the actual space itallocated still round up to 4 bytes
+After the second `f()`, the `5 - 7` bytes is allocated for the new  `smallStruct`, the actual space it allocated still round up to 4 bytes

-`tinyAllocs` bbecomes 1, it means how many objects allocated in the current `tiny` except the first object
+`tinyAllocs` becomes 1, it means how many objects allocated in the current `tiny` except the first object

 ![mcache_2](./mcache_2.png)